GLOBAL MARKETS-Stocks tumble as disappointing earnings fan investor fears

 Global asset performance http://tmsnrt.rs/2yaDPgn

-(Additional reporting by Sujata Rao in London and Kanupriya Kapoor and Stella Qiu in Singapore Editing by Raissa Kasolowsky)
+(Additional reporting by Sujata Rao in London and Kanupriya Kapoor and Stella Qiu in Singapore Editing by Raissa Kasolowsky, Kirsten Donovan)

 ((thomas.wilkes@thomsonreuters.com))